oss-tsukuba/nextcloud-gfarm/README.md

 - input a new password.
     - `./secrets/nextcloud_admin_password` will be updated.
     - The Password in DB will also be updated.
-- run `make reborn-withlog` to reflect the password file in container.
+- run `make reborn` to reflect the password file in container.
 - run `make backup` to change the password for backup data.

 SEE ALSO: